-Use this button to skip up or down to a different track.
+By using this button, you can skip up or down to a different track.

-Push " $\wedge$ " or " $\vee$ " side of the "SEEK/ TRACK" button until the number of the track you want to listen to appears on the display.
-If you want to return to the beginning of the current track, quickly push the down side of the button one time.
+Push either side of the "SEEK/SCAN" button repeatedly until the number of the track you want to listen to appears on the display.
+If you want to return to the beginning of the current track, push the down side of the button one time, quickly.